About this event

-Jeremy Howard is an entrepreneur, business strategist, developer, and educator.
+Jeremy Howard is a data scientist, researcher, developer, educator, and entrepreneur.
 Jeremy is a founding researcher at fast.ai, a research institute dedicated to making deep learning more accessible.
-He is also a faculty member at the University of San Francisco, and is Chief Scientist at doc.ai and platform.ai.
+He is also a Distinguished Research Scientist at the University of San Francisco, the chair of WAMRI, and is C...

 I want to move on to fast.ai. fast.ai has this incredible tagline, "make neural networks uncool again."
 What was really the vision behind it?